 Budget 2020 announcement day will be October 8th 2019.

-Budget 2020 – it is generally expected to be positive again – with possible tax cuts and/or spending increases totalling about €700 million.
+Budget 2020 – is generally expected to be positive again – with possible tax cuts and/or spending increases totalling about €700 million.

-A Christmas Bonus cannot be guaranteed yet – but we expect it will be paid out again at 100% in 2019 – the same as last year.
+The Christmas Bonus cannot be fully guaranteed yet – but we expect it will be paid out again at 100% in 2019 – the same as last year.

 Further USC changes are expected – as it is gradually phased out.
 One option is to increase the threshold at which the 2% rate is applied.